Cloud Migration Step-by-Step: A Practical 2025–2026 Guide

 8. Step 6: Networking, Connectivity, DNS & Certificates

-Cutover-friendly DNS tip
+Cutover-friendly DNS practice

 9. Step 7: Data Migration (Databases, Files, Backups)